rdmcbath/TRProject/README.md

 # TRProject
-Uses jsonplaceholder API todos response to demonstrate mapping and sorting
+Uses jsonplaceholder API todos response to demonstrate mapping and sorting, listview, simple adapter, recyclerview, custom adapter, retrofit api consumption.

 Using the following API: http://jsonplaceholder.typicode.com/todos

-Write a small native mobile app that will display:
+native mobile app that displays the following:

 1. An initial screen that consists of a table with one row for each unique "userId"
 2. In each row there should be a count for the number of incomplete todos (determined by "completed": false)